FeistyKit/quickstudy/README.md

 # Quickstudy

-A simple program to help studying.
-Currently, all questions have to be programmed into the source but I am working on fixing that.
+A simple TUI program to help studying.

 ## Running